elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 The President of our Club asked if it was not the intention of this society to elevate the Drama and to make it noble,--with also its dramatic literature?

-Miss Fischer responded with an account of the work already done, and work projected by the Society, and of its efforts to bring forward the best and purest American writers and actors,--“we care,” she said, “all of us, I suppose, proud of being Americans.”
+Miss Fischer responded with an account of the work already done, and work projected by the Society, and of its efforts to bring forward the best and purest American writers and actors,--“we are,” she said, “all of us, I suppose, proud of being Americans.”

 The President hoped that the society would give the kind of performances to which a mother could take her children;--free from all that has kept some of us away from Theatre in former years.
 She spoke of the membership’s in-